KonnyRoth/ArduinoRobot/README.md

 # ArduinoRobot
-These are Arduino libs that I created to build a robot that
+These are Arduino libs that I created to build a robot.